viniciusCornieri/bootcamp-rocketseat/level03/appgobarber/README.md

 We can use a view that avoids the keyboard to hide it, `KeyboardAvoidingView`.
 Using `Platform` we will use the behavior only at `ios` because `android` already have this behavior as default.

+## 8. UseImperativeHandle

+We want to force to focus the next input after end editing the previous one, for this we need the parent component to have access and force focus at input element.
+To do this we uses `useImperativeHandle` with React.RefForwardingComponent and `useForward` hook, this will allow us to inject a focus function to the given parameter ref.